 The Changing of the Guards in Athens Greece: Every Sunday morning at 11 am, people gather in Syntagma Square to watch the official changing of the guards, the military unit whose members stand proudly in perfect stillness in front of the Hellenic Parliament.
-There are of course changings every hour in the day, but on Sundays it is the official ceremony with the official costums.
+There are of course changing every hour in the day, but on Sundays, it is the official ceremony with the official customs.

 The Evzones is a special unit of the Hellenic Army, also known as Tsoliades, who guard the Monument of the Unknown Soldier in front of the Hellenic Parliament and the Presidential Mansion.
 Through the historical movement of Greece, the Evzones have become symbols of bravery and courage for the Greek people.
 The Presidential Guard, as the unit is now called, was constituted in 1868 and has taken many names through centuries (Guard of the Flag, Royal Guard, etc).

 The duties of the soldiers are part of a ceremonial nature.
 Every soldier guards for about an hour, 3 times in total every 48 hours.
 Throughout these 60 minutes, they have to stand perfectly still until it is time to switch with another guard.
 During the changing, they work in pairs so they can perfectly coordinate their moves.
 The steps that the official ceremony requires at the time of changing are carried out in really slow motion to protect their blood circulation after 60 min of immobility.